And I'd say the media can barely keep its pants up.

 This case serves a lot of purposes.

-Also is an opportunity to make up for what went wrong in the Duke Lacrosse case.
+Also, is an opportunity to make up for what went wrong in the Duke La Crosse case.

 There haven't been any real decent riots since Rodney King.

-If people want to tear down their town because their team wins, that's one thing.
+And, you know, if people want to tear down their town because their team wins, that's one thing.

 But if they tear down their town because they think they've just been given a racial shaft or something, that's made to order.

-And it was written as though this happens every day.
+Remember earlier this week, folks, I had a short little story from AP, and it was written as though this happens every day.

-There was no nothing remarkable about the story.
+There was nothing remarkable about the story.

 I mean, the way it was reported, there was no emphasis.